-66. There are no heritage sites notified by Archaeological Survey of India (ASI) within or near the Precision Engineering Similarly, no common property resources such as public wells, water tanks, playgrounds, common grassing grounds or pastures, market areas and community buildings will be affected by the development and operations of Precision Engineering Centre.
+68. There are no heritage sites notified by Archaeological Survey of India (ASI) within 300 m distance of the Precision Engineering site.
+Similarly, no common property resources such as public wells, water tanks, playgrounds, common grassing grounds or pastures, market areas and community buildings will be affected by the development and operations of Precision Engineering Centre.